theoliverlear/Style-Guide/Style Guide/Introduction.md

 - (copyright citation ex Copyright: see LICENSE.md) license in code vs license in repository

+## WITH ANY PIECE OF INFORMATION, YOU HAVE TO GIVE IT BUT ALSO SAY WHY ITS IMPORTANT

 common coding terms used-- a glossary of terms (perhaps an index too) Variable names
 Line width (79, 49) -- look up screen widths and max text space available fullscreen and halfscreen